davidjudge1965/homelabjourney/articles/proxmox-cloudinit-CLI.md

 Deploying templates to VMs using [CloudInit](https://cloud-init.io/) starts with the creation of the VM template.
 While this can be done via the Proxmox UI, I chose to use the command-line as much as possible.

 To create the template, there are a number of internet resources you can follow.
 I based myself on Techno Tim's [Perfect Proxmox Template with Cloud Image and Cloud Init video](https://www.youtube.com/watch?v=shiIi38cJe4) though there are a number of very similar videos and blogs.
 While the video is around 3 years old, I found it a good base.
 Note that Tim also publishes a companion [blog](https://technotim.live/posts/cloud-init-cloud-image/) with the details of the commands etc.  However, I find that these resources don't provide enough context or explanations for the commands they use.
-As part of my intention in these articles is to educate/explain, thgis article is somewhat longer and more wordy than the other resources you may read.
+As part of my intention in these articles is to educate/explain, this article is somewhat longer and more wordy than the other resources you may read.

-At the end of this article, I have compiled some resources that have beenuseful to me and may be to you.
+At the end of this article, I have compiled some resources that have been useful to me and may be to you.

 All the commands below were run as the root user on Proxmox (or "pve" for Proxmox Virtual Environment).